TSkips: Efficiency Through Explicit Temporal Delay Connections in Spiking Neural Networks: Methodology

 \subsection{Proposed Method}

-Efficiently training deep SNNs is often hindered by vanishing gradients~\cite{annsnnconversion}, which impede accurate spike propagation across time steps.
+Efficiently training deep SNNs is often hindered by vanishing gradients~\citep{hagenaars2021self, neftci2019surrogate}, which impede accurate spike propagation across time steps.
 To address this, we propose a novel method that augments skip connections in SNNs by introducing explicit temporal delays ($\Delta t$) within the connections.
 We refer to these augmented skip connections, which can be forward, backward, or a combination of both, as {\em \sys}.
-The duration of these explicit delays is constrained by $t<\Delta t<T$, where $t$ is the current time step and $T$ is the sequence length of the data.
-This constraint on $\Delta t$ ensures that the network is not receiving information from the future.
+The duration of these explicit delays is constrained by $0<t-\Delta t<T$, where $t$ is the current time step and $T$ is the sequence length of the data.
+Specifically, $t$ represents the set of all discrete time steps within the sequence, denoted as $t = \left\{t_i, \forall i=0,\cdots,T\right\}$.
+This constraint on $\Delta t$ ensures that the network does not receive future information.

 To illustrate the information flow in a neural network with {\em \sys}, let us consider how they modify the output of a layer.
+If $h_l^t$ denotes the input to a layer $l$ at time step $t$, then a forward {\em \sys} provides input $h_{l-k}^t$ and a backward {\em \sys} provides input $h_{l+k}^t$.
+For brevity, we denote these skip inputs as $h_{l \pm k}^t$, where $k$ indicates the layer separation between layer $l$ and the source of the skip connection. {\em \sys} can be represented as:

-Using $h_l^t$ to denote the input to a layer $l$ at time step $t$, a forward/backward {\em TSkip} from layer $l \pm k$ at time step $t-\Delta t$ can be represented as: where $f_l$ is the affine function of layer $l$, $\oplus$ represents either concatenation~\cite{densenet} or element-wise addition~\cite{resnet} and $W_s$ is a fixed shortcut path matrix~\cite{he2016deep} that randomly selects channels in $h_{l\pm k}^{(t-\Delta t)}$ to match the dimensions of $h_l^t$.
-Eq.~\ref{eq:ftskip} demonstrates that the output of layer $l$ at time step t is now influenced by the output of layer $l\pm k$ at time step $(t-\Delta t)$.
+where $f_l$ is the affine function of layer $l$, $\oplus$ represents either concatenation~\citep{densenet} or element-wise addition~\citep{resnet} and $W_s$ is a fixed shortcut path matrix~\citep{he2016deep} that randomly selects channels in $h_{l\pm k}^{(t-\Delta t)}$ to match the dimensions of $h_l^t$.
+Eq.~\ref{eq:ftskip} demonstrates that the output of layer $l$ at time step $t$ is now influenced by the output of layer $l\pm k$ at time step $(t-\Delta t)$.
 Here, $k$ represents the difference in layer indices between connected layers.
-For example, if $l=4$ and $k=2$, a forward {\em TSkip} connects layers 2 and 4 with delay $\Delta t$.
+For example, if $l=4$ and $k=2$, a forward {\em \sys} connects layers 2 and 4 with delay $\Delta t$.